Back

 CURRENT RESEARCH & USE

 Studies have incorporated magnets and metals into longlines and gill nets, either directly into the hooks or added to lines as metal discs, and onto the ropes of pots and traps.
-A study in an ocean fish trap fishery targeting snapper in New South Wales, Australia indicated the addition of permanent magnets to traps reduced elasmobranch bycatch by over a third.
+A 2018 study in an ocean fish trap fishery targeting snapper in New South Wales, Australia indicated that the addition of permanent magnets to traps reduced elasmobranch bycatch by over a third.

-Overall, results vary, and studies highlight that elasmobranchs’ responses to magnets and metals depend on the specific species.
-Further large scale studies are required, and metals and magnets are not currently proven as an effective elasmobranch bycatch mitigation technique.
+However, overall results vary, with studies highlight that elasmobranchs’ responses to magnets and metals depend on the specific species.
 Furthermore, there are concerns over the possibility of sensory habituation to magnetic fields with longlines, as this gear is soaked for long intervals.

-This page was last updated on 12.02.21.
+This page was last updated on 25.05.24.

 Interested in how this and other measures could mitigate bycatch in your fishery?
 Get in touch with us to collaborate or take part in a study.